ChainSafe/forest/documentation/src/developer_documentation/archie_and_fuzzy.md

   User fuzzy
 ```

+If your SSH key has been added to list of authorized keys, you should be able to
-You should be able to directly ssh into `archie.chainsafe.dev` and
+directly ssh into `archie.chainsafe.dev` and `fuzzy-forest.chainsafe.dev`.
+If
-`fuzzy-forest.chainsafe.dev`.
+you key hasn't been added, complain loudly in the #forest slack channel.

 # Archie